Now enrolling: a clinical trial to develop a possible treatment for primary Immune Thrombocytopenia (ITP).

 Will I know if I’m receiving the study medicine?

-This study does not include a placebo, meaning all participants will receive the study medicine.
+This study does not include a placebo (a placebo does not have any medicine in it but looks just like the medicine being studied), meaning all participants will receive the study medicine.

 Is this helpful?